EEC Logo

 Contacts

 The center prepares projects both in industrial sector and residential.
-The centre promotes the utilization of renewable energy sources (geothermal, solar, wind, hydro, biomass)
+The center promotes the utilization of renewable energy sources (geothermal, solar, wind, hydro, biomass)

 ONGOING PROJECTS